bihealth/bih-cluster/bih-cluster/docs/connecting/connection-problems.md

 !!! hint

     **This is the most common error**, and the main cause for this is a wrong username.
-Please take a couple of minutes to read the [article about how usernames are constructed](prerequisites.md#what-is-my-username)!
+Please take a couple of minutes to read the [What is my username?](connecting.md#what-is-my-username)!

 If you encounter this message **although we told you that you have access and you checked the username as mentioned above**, please write to [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de),